 With the low birthrate and aging population, it is critical to develop industry and employment opportunities in order to develop and pass on a rich culture underpinned by vibrant economic activity.
 Kyushu University will contribute powerfully to the creation and development of local industry by leading innovation in science and technology.
 In recent years, science and technology innovation has been applied rapidly and implemented in society through wide-ranging interactions between universities, industry, the public sector, and the private sector.
 As seen in our research on hydrogen energy and social information infrastructure, Kyushu University contributes to regional vitalization by becoming a core of open innovation and by promoting a strong cooperation between industry, academia, the public sector, and the private sector.

 Relocation to the Ito Campus and the concomitant enrichment of facilities, which started in 2005, are progressing smoothly and will be completed by fiscal year 2018.

 Towards the implementation of these goals, last October Kyushu University formulated “Action Plan 2015.”

 Action Plan (key points)

-- Conducting research of the highest global standard and creating innovation
+- Conducting research at the highest global standard and encouraging innovation

 - Fostering global talent